-By analyzing the top performing videos, you’ll gain powerful insights into what resonates with your customers and what they may want to see more of in the future.
+By analyzing the top performing videos and using this youtube video editor, you’ll gain powerful insights into what resonates with your customers and what they may want to see more of in the future.
 For example, if a video received significantly more views, comments or shares, consider creating additional pieces of content, such as social posts, blogs, or paid ads, with the same theme.

 Increase repeat visits to your website.

 Housing your videos on a specific landing page or centralized location gives registrants a reason to continue returning to your website.
 Use a website traffic tool, like Google Analytics, to track where they go and spot trends.